20 recruitment techniques to make you more competitive in 2025

 A strong talent management program that focuses on development, succession planning, and upward movement is a great way to show employees and candidates that there’s a future for them at the company.

-3. Launch an employee referral program
+4. Launch (and modernize) your employee referral program

 Employee referral programs are a common recruiting technique in many companies and are a powerful way to harness your colleague’s industry contacts.
 These programs encourage employees to help fill vacant positions at the company by recommending qualified candidates and vouching for their skills and experience.